Running the TestWrapper Example Application

 CTRL-C

 Most Java applications die rather abruptly if the user presses CTRL-C, logs out of Windows, etc. You can work around some of these issues with a Shutdown Hook.
-But the Wrapper implements this by using a native library to directly capture the system signals.
+The Wrapper implements this by using a native library to directly capture the system signals.
 This makes it possible to have a Java application installed as a Windows Service without it being stopped when a user logs out.

 As a test, try pressing CTRL-C in the console (command window).